patham9/NarsGPT/README.md

 **Additionally:**

 - There is also the option to use ONA for reliable reasoning (GPT models sometimes propose faulty inference steps) and for a tighter connection to sensorimotor with grounded representations.
-There is a branch https://github.com/patham9/NarsGPT/tree/ONAfication which will likely be moved to https://github.com/opennars/OpenNARS-for-Applications to become the primary natural language interface of ONA.
+There is a branch https://github.com/patham9/NarsGPT/tree/gptONA for this purpose, check it out in case you need greater reliability and combination with efficienty event processing for sensorimotor and control purposes.